wikisource/api/README.md

 [![Build Status](https://travis-ci.org/wikisource/api.svg?branch=master)](https://travis-ci.org/wikisource/api)

-Features (some are in development and are not yet functional;
+Features (some are in development and are not yet functional):
-please [lodge an issue](https://github.com/wikisource/api/issues) if one is important to you):

 * List all Wikisources.
 * Get metadata about a single Wikisource: language code, language name (in that language), and information about